Words Matter Podcasts

 Jan 20, 202227:53

-EP2.
-Black American Literature, Passing and Popular Culture with Dr Janine Bradbury
+Passing, Black American Literature, Popular Culture

-EP2.
-Black American Literature, Passing and Popular Culture with Dr Janine Bradbury
+Passing, Black American Literature, Popular Culture

 This is a podcast in which lecturers on the Literature programme at York St John University will talk about their research interests and activities, to give you a flavour of the kinds of work they’re producing and the ideas that fascinate them.